Ryan Peterson MD

 Lead Technician Outpatient

 Oxycontin.
 Alcohol.
 Amphetamines.
 Opiates.
 These were the mainstays of Taylor Meek’s life until April 2019 when a panic attack led to his being admitted to a hospital ER thinking that he was going to die.

 Having been born and raised in Pasadena, Taylor had a postcard life: wonderful parents; an older brother who was also a successful investment banker, and a good life as a student at the University of Central Florida where he was majoring in Industrial Engineering – the study of processes and efficiencies in said processes; all of which he brings to the table as Westwind’s Operations Technician.
 Indeed, it is his love for complex systems and helping young people in recovery that makes him such a valuable asset to our team, because he loves to improve systems (and he hopes to parlay that love into one day owning his own treatment center!)

 Director of Admissions

-At the recommendation of Westwind’s clinical director, Kady has worked with the company since 2018 as a med tech at the detox and outpatient centers.
+Kady is one of the first persons that a client will talk to when they call Westwind Recovery.
+As the admissions coordinator, she is the voice of reason and security.
+At the recommendation of Westwind’s Clinical Director, Kady has worked with the company since 2018 as a med tech at the detox and outpatient centers.
 She received her training under the health care director.

 After excelling at her role, Kady was promoted to the admissions coordinator position.
 Kady can relate to clients with ease and comfort.
 As a child of an addict and in recovery herself, she empathizes with clients and what they’re going through.
 Her approach to helping people go through the recovery process is made with a lot of insight, love, and utmost care.
 Because of personal life experience and clinical work, Kady can easily talk with someone who is going through addiction and seeking help.